 Our company was founded in 2008 and introduced our first brand safety solution in 2010.
-As the global digital advertising market has evolved, we have continued to expand our measurement capabilities through new product innovation and platform partnerships across emerging channels including social, programmatic, and CTV.
+As the global digital advertising market has evolved, we have continued to expand our measurement capabilities through new product innovation and partnerships across emerging programmatic media buying platforms and digital media channels, including social and CTV.
 Several key milestones since our company was founded include:

-- 2008: Founded in Israel - 2010: Launched first brand safety solution; Opened company headquarters in New York and established presence in London - 2011: Launched first pre-bid targeting solution - 2012: Launched first viewability solution - 2013: Received first accreditation from the MRC - 2014: Launched first fraud solution - 2015: Integrated with programmatic partners, including The Trade Desk and Google - 2017: Announced social platform partnerships with Facebook and YouTube - 2018: Opened international offices in EMEA (Germany, France), APAC (Singapore, Australia) and Brazil; Acquired Leiki - 2019: Launched Authentic Brand Safety; acquired Zentrick and Ad-Juster - 2020: Expanded presence in APAC region (Japan, India); Launched social platform partnerships with Snap, Twitter and Pinterest; Introduced CTV certification program; Launched new products, including DV Authentic Attention, DV Publisher Suite and our Custom Contextual solution
+- 2008: Founded in Israel - · 2010: Launched first brand safety solution; Opened company headquarters in New York and established presence in London - 2011: Launched first pre-bid targeting solution - 2012: Launched first viewability solution - 2013: Received first accreditation from the MRC - 2014: Launched first fraud solution - 2015: Integrated with programmatic partners, including The Trade Desk and Google - 2017: Announced social platform partnerships with Facebook and YouTube - 2018: Opened international offices in EMEA (Germany, France), APAC (Singapore, Australia) and Brazil; Acquired Leiki - 2019: Launched Authentic Brand Safety; Acquired Zentrick and Ad-Juster - 2020: Expanded presence in APAC region (Japan, India); Launched social platform partnerships with Snap, Twitter and Pinterest; Introduced CTV certification program; Launched new products, including DV Authentic Attention, DV Publisher Suite and our Custom Contextual solution; First third-party solution to gain MRC accreditation for integrated viewability measurement on Facebook - 2021: Received MRC accreditation for display and video rendered ad impression measurement and sophisticated invalid traffic (SIVT) filtration, including app fraud, in the CTV media environment